quietui/quiet/docs/docs/developers/contributing.md

 Boolean attributes should always default to `false`, since HTML users can't remove them declaratively otherwise.

 Use `with-*` attributes for features that enable optional content.
-Use `no-*` attributes for features that disable optional content.
+Use `without-*` attributes for features that disable optional content.

 ### Attribute reflection